arun-kr-reddy/notes/cplusplus.md

       std::cout << a << b << c << std::endl;  // print values in same order
   }
   ```
-- **sstream:** allows a string to be treated like a stream, used to combine different types into a string or vice-versa (break string)
+- **sstream:** allows a string to be treated like a stream, used to combine different types into a string or vice-versa (break/parse string)
   ```cpp
   #include <sstream>